Motouom/PackIt/doc/Frontend-Documentation.md

 #### Monitoring Tools

-Packit uses tools such as Sentry, LogRocket, and New Relic to monitor the application and capture error reports.
+PackIt uses tools such as Sentry, LogRocket, and New Relic to monitor the application and capture error reports.
 These tools help in proactively identifying and resolving issues by providing detailed insights into error occurrences and patterns.

 These practices ensure that errors are handled gracefully for the user and are also logged and monitored for prompt resolution by the development team.